MonoGame/docs.monogame.github.io/articles/tutorials/building_2d_games/06_optimize_texture_rendering/index.md

 _spriteBatch.Draw(paddleTexture, rightPaddlePosition, Color.White);
 ```

-In this example, the following occurs:
+In the above example:

-1. First paddle draw: The paddle texture is bound to the GPU.
+1. The paddle texture is bound to the GPU so the left player paddle can be drawn.
-2. Ball draw: The paddle texture is unbound from the GPU and then the ball texture is bound (Texture Swap #1).
+2. The paddle texture is unbound from the GPU and the ball texture is bound so that the ball can be drawn (Texture Swap #1).
-3. Second paddle draw: The ball texture is unbound from the GPU and the paddle texture is bound (Texture Swap #2).
+3. The ball texture is unbound from the GPU and the paddle texture is bound again so the right player paddle can be drawn (Texture Swap #2).

-These texture swaps, while negligible in our simple Pong example, can become a performance issue in a full game where you might be drawing hundreds or thousands of sprites per frame.
+These texture swaps, while negligible in this example, can become a performance issue in a full game where you might be drawing hundreds or thousands of sprites per frame.

 > [!TIP]
 > When profiling your game's performance, pay attention to the number of texture swaps occurring per frame.
 A high number of swaps can be an early indicator that your rendering pipeline needs optimization.